JanssenProject/jans/docs/cedarling/cedarling-quick-start.md

 ## Policy Store Setup (Agama Lab)

 To begin using Cedarling, you need to set up a policy store.
-We’ll use this [Agama Lab](https://cloud.gluu.org/agama-lab/login) for this purpose.
+We’ll use [Agama Lab](https://cloud.gluu.org/agama-lab/login) for this purpose.

 1. Sign in to [Agama Lab](https://cloud.gluu.org/agama-lab/login) using your GitHub account and click on Policy Designer.
    ![image](../assets/cedarling-policy-designer.png)